 Taking fruit off-limits and making it ‘bad’ for you is a recipe for disaster.

 Why?
 Because it makes you fear a perfectly healthy food.
 So when you get sweet cravings, you’re less likely to turn to a piece of fruit (which is ideal) but rather, keep snooping around for something else that is ‘healthier’ (like a bliss ball – which is certainly NOT healthier than a piece of fruit).

 Things to know about fruit:

 Fruit is naturally low in calories.
 (And because of the fibre, your body absorbs fewer calories than you would if you ate a fibre-less item with the same amount of calories!)

 ALL fruits are good for you.
 There are no BAD fruits.
 Some fruits are naturally higher in sugar than others.

-While fruit does have sugar (called fructose), it is a naturally slow burning sugar and reacts differently in your body when packaged in a whole piece of fruit.
-Where sugar comes from matters.
+While fruit does have sugar (called fructose), it is a naturally slow-burning sugar and reacts differently in your body when packaged in a whole piece of fruit.
+Where the sugar comes from matters.

 Fruit is fibre and antioxidant-rich.

 Seasonal fruit is an affordable superfood.
 Click here for more budget-friendly health tips!

 Fruit consumption is linked with a lower risk of disease.